 Chickens don’t need a ton of stuff, and most of it you can make out of repurposed materials, but here are some of the chicken raising essentials.

 Chick Brooder: If you are raising day old chicks, you’ll need a few supplies.
 First, you must have somewhere to put them!
 You can purchase a pre-made brooder, or you can easily make your own.
-Read the post DIY Chick Brooder Box.
+Read the post DIY Chick Brooder Box and How To Set Up A Brooder Box For A Hen And Chicks.

 Heat Lamp: I don’t recommend using a heat lamp for fully feathered birds, but chicks will need a heat source until they are all feathered out!